GIP hero image

 No. That was Payment Protection Insurance (PPI), which banks and other financial institutions often mis-sold to customers to protect loan payments in case of short-term illness or redundancy.
 The borrower sometimes didn’t need PPI, or it was unsuitable for them — or they simply didn’t know they were paying for it at all.

-Yet whilst PPI and the alternative acronym for Income Protection, PHI, are similar (which doesn’t help with the confusion) they’re entirely separate.
+Yet whilst PPI and the alternative acronym for Income Protection, PHI, are similar (which doesn’t help with the confusion) they’re different insurance policies.

 What’s the difference between GIP and individual protection?

-Whilst there are many similarities between GIP and individual, there are also key differences:
+Whilst there are many similarities between GIP and IIP, there are also key differences:

 Group